Eschatologue/CM_wiki/docs/spells/description/core/level-6.md

 One creature that you can see within range must make a Wisdom saving throw.
 On a successful save, the target dances comically until the end of its next turn, during which it must spend all its movement to dance in place.

 On a failed save, the target has the Charmed condition for the duration.
-While Charmed, the target dances comically, must use all its movement to dance in place, and has **:d20-dis: Disadvantage**{ .d20 } on Dexterity saving throws and attack rolls, and other creatures have **:d20-adv: Advantage**{ .d20 } on attack rolls against it.
+While Charmed, the target dances comically, must use all its movement to dance in place, and has **:d20-dis: Disadvantage**{.d20} on Dexterity saving throws and attack rolls, and other creatures have **:d20-adv: Advantage**{.d20} on attack rolls against it.
 On each of its turns, the target can take an action to collect itself and repeat the save, ending the spell on itself on a success.

 > **Classes:** Bard, Wizard